zhraa2605/pdf-kit/README.md

 ---

-## 📜 License

-[MIT](LICENSE) — because good software should be free and free of drama.

----

 ## ✨ Future Plans

 - Add advanced compression options
 - Support for encrypted PDFs
 - CLI Tool for quick compression from the terminal
-- NPM package publishing
-- More magic coming soon... 🔮

----

 ## 🧙 About the Author

 Built with ☕, 💻, and occasional chaos by [@zhraa2605](https://github.com/zhraa2605).

 ---

-⚡ **Let’s make PDFs lighter.
-The world deserves it.**